ullenius/spctag/README.md

 Most of the existing tools are 15-20 year old legacy Windows programs that won't run on modern computers.
 The source code is lost.
 Or it was written in C/C++ for 32-bit architecture and won't compile on modern 64-bit computers.

-Java is multi-platform and you can run and compile 20-year old Java programs without any issues.
+Java is multi-platform and you can run and compile 20-year-old Java programs without any issues.
 So I'd figure this would be a suitable platform for posterity.

 Hopefully doing it in Java makes it easy to convert to XML and JSON, as well as persisting it in databases using SQL.